Tagged Articles

 An iconic, defunct landmark in Southampton, N.Y., has been reimaged.

-Once the Princess Diner, the new Silver Lining Diner both modernizes and upscales the traditional diner experience
+Once the Princess Diner, the new Silver Lining Diner both modernizes and upscales the traditional diner experience with year-round seasonal fare and local sourcing.

 Tips for Outfitting a Fine Dining Restaurant

 Remember when fine-dining experiences were all about starched white tablecloths, tuxedoed waiters and fancy food served in quiet rooms?
-Such traditional characteristics still define many
+Such traditional characteristics still define many operations in the segment, but they’re no longer requisite parts of the experience.

 Golden Corral's New Prototype Feels Like Home